xjm/drupal_core_release/README.md

 Execute this script from your local git clone of Drupal core, either by adding it to your system path or by using the full path to the script.

-1. Check out the correct branch and ensure you have the latest changes:
+1. Check out the correct branch(es) and ensure you have the latest changes:

    `git checkout 8.1.x; git pull`

 2. Run the script, with the tag(s) to create as arguments:

-   `/path/to/core_release/sec.sh 8.1.7`
+   `/path/to/core_release/sec.sh 8.6.4 8.5.9`

    You will be prompted to enter information about the SA and the path(s) to patches for each branch.
+You can tag D7 and D8 releases at the same time with a single command.

 3. Make sure the script did the right things: